 - Tell someone where you're hiking if going alone

-- Check the forecast before heading out — conditions change fast in January
+- Check the forecast before heading out — conditions change fast in January.
+Our Plan Your Stay guide covers what to do in every season

 - Bring water even in cold weather — you still need to stay hydrated on winter hikes